andregraff/Bestest_Andrea/README.md

 The repo contains:
 - /Archives                 # there are csv files with the results of others software for the bestest
 - BESTEST_#models.zip       # there are the models (.xml) for the bestest simulation with citysim
-- /CitySimVersion           # all versions of CitySim are here
+- /CitySimVersions          # all versions of CitySim are here
 - /Climatefile              # there is the climate file of the bestest
+- /csv_outputs              # there are the output results saved in CSV format
 - bestest_updated.py        # is the main file
 - /Images                   # images of the output results
 - README.md                 # this text